jen-jim/rescue-me/README.md

 >   ```bash
 >  npm start
 >   ```
 2. Ensure the app is open on your phone.
-If not, go to `All Apps` and tap on RescueMe to launch.
+If not, go to `All Apps` and tap on `RescueMe` to launch.
 3. Open the Developer Menu on the app by shaking your phone.
 4. Tap the 'Reload' option to reload the app.

-You should see a `bundling` message at the top of the app, and on the console ```BUNDLE ./index.js``` will appear with a bar to show percentage progress.
+You should see a `bundling` message at the top of the app, and on the console ```BUNDLE ./index.js``` will appear.
 Once it has been bundled, the ```Running "RescueMe" ``` log should appear on the console.
 The app has now successfully connected to the Development Server and any changes made should appear in real-time.